graphile/starter/README.md

 - A PostgreSQL v10+ server must be available
 - Node.js v10+ must be installed
-- redis

-Redis: after running `yarn setup` you will find `export REDIS_URL="redis://localhost/3"` in your `.env`.
-You may customise it, as this
-`REDIS_URL` must point to a valid redis instance for sessions to work.
-If you do not have redis available you may comment this line and we'll use in-memory sessions, but this means every time the server restarts your session will be lost.

 This repository currently does not use Docker or have any explicit Docker support.